PeterWANGHK/BEV-RiskField/logbook/readme.md

 ### 3. **Field-Guided RL Policy**

-Your RL policy (e.g., SAC or PPO) can operate over:
+The RL policy (e.g., SAC or PPO) can operate over:

 * **State + Field input**: Treat field maps (e.g., GVF from the `exid_gvf_svo_visualization.py` script) as input channels like image features.
 * **Gradient reward shaping**: Add reward terms that align vehicle motion with field gradients.
 * **Constraint-based penalty**: Penalize actions that violate physics-informed interpretations of the field (e.g., unsafe gaps, opposing flows).

-This would allow your field-based representation to act as an **inductive prior**, making training more sample-efficient.
+This would allow the field-based representation to act as an **inductive prior**, making training more sample-efficient.

 ---